Bearsden Academy: 32-year-old pupil

 In September 1995, it was discovered that Brian MacKinnon, a 32-year-old former student, had attended the academy for a year on the pretext of being a Canadian teenager named Brandon Lee.
 He had shaved his eyebrows to look younger and permed his hair.
 He starred in a school production of South Pacific and gained six highers (including five A grades, taking English, Maths, Chemistry, Physics and Biology), before going on to study medicine at Dundee University.
 Teachers had remarked on his mature appearance.

 A 2022 documentary film about the events, My Old School, was made by one of Mackinnon's fellow pupils.
 It contains interviews with students and staff from the time; Alan Cumming plays the adult MacKinnon, lip syncing to the audio of MacKinnon's interviews.

-Sex offenders
+Sex offending teacher

-In November 2011 a married father of two was sentenced to a year and two months in jail for sexual offences relating to two pupils at Bearsden Academy.
-39-year-old Maths teacher Muir McCormick admitted a total of four sex charges involving the girls, aged 16 and 17.
+In November 2011, a married father of two was sentenced to a year and two months in jail for sexual offences relating to two pupils at Bearsden Academy.
+The 39-year-old teacher of mathematics, Muir McCormick, admitted a total of four sex charges involving the girls, aged 16 and 17.
 He had been suspended when the allegations first emerged, and later resigned.

-In 2005 East Dunbartonshire Council launched an inquiry into an allegation that another teacher had an affair with a former pupil.
-The teacher, who was not named, was sent home from the school after the 17-year-old girl's father made an official complaint.
+Allegation

-In 2007, a person training to be a teacher, while on placement at Bearsden Academy's music department, was convicted of 31 sexual offences committed against boys as young as twelve and sentenced to five years in jail.
-Andrew Oliver Kingsley committed them between 2006 and 2009 in Glasgow, Ayrshire, London and a Fife secondary school where he had his probationary year.
-None of these offences took place at Bearsden Academy.
+In 2005, East Dunbartonshire Council launched an inquiry into an allegation that a teacher had an affair with an ex-pupil.
+The teacher, who was not named, was sent home from the school after the 17-year-old girl's father made an official complaint, though not suspended.